 You know how CRM’s come with email functionality?

 It’s like they stripped away everything else a CRM would do, leaving just that, but still trying to fulfill the objectives of a CRM.
 That’s not a criticism.
-In fact, it’s precisely what some businesses need – I’m thinking of startups in particular, who don’t have the resources for a full-time CRM person.
+In fact, it’s precisely what some businesses need – I’m thinking of startups or small businesses (with growth potential) in particular, who don’t have the resources for a full-time CRM person.

 I can see how GetResponse might match some of CovertKit’s appeal for professional bloggers.
 Its CRM-esque feel makes it quite business-oriented, but the lightness of that would make it feel manageable.